-Many Bible commentaries state they believe based on tradition, that Peter likely died in the city of Rome under Nero's persecutions (just like the apostle Paul).
+Many Bible commentaries state they believe, based on tradition, that Peter likely died in the city of Rome under Nero's persecutions (just like the apostle Paul).
 Others, like the Roman Catholic Church, dogmatically declare that such a supposition is true.
-They state, in their 1913 Catholic Encyclopedia, "It is an indisputably established historical fact that St. Peter labored in Rome during the last portion of his life, and there ended his earthly course by martyrdom" (article on Peter).
+They state, in their 1913 Catholic Encyclopedia regarding the apostle, "It is an indisputably established historical fact that St. Peter labored in Rome during the last portion of his life, and there ended his earthly course by martyrdom."

-There are some commentaries, however, that openly state Peter may have never visited Rome, let alone died in the city.
+There are some commentaries, however, that openly state Peter may have never "the eternal city," let alone died in the city.
 According to the "Complete Book of Who's Who in the Bible," there is no definitive Biblical evidence that he ever visited Rome.
-The ISBE states, "It should be observed, however, that the tradition that he visited Rome IS ONLY TRADITION AND NOTHING MORE . . ." (article on Simon Peter).
+The ISBE states, in their article on the apostle, "It should be observed, however, that the tradition that he visited Rome IS ONLY TRADITION AND NOTHING MORE . . .".
 What is abundantly clear is that John 21 does not state the apostle's martyrdom would be in the city.

 The New Testament offers evidence that, even if Peter had somehow made it to Rome, he did not stay long in the city before he died.
 The apostle Paul wrote the book of Romans in the winter of 57 A.D.
 The book does not mention him at all, which would be an incredible oversight if he had lived in and evangelized the city.